digital-asset/daml/sdk/daml-lf/interpreter/src/test/scala/hello-world/README.md

 Implementing the teaVM `teavm.logString` host function (e.g. using a Scala `println` style implementation) should allow additional debugging of the hello-world example.

+Possible workaround to Protobuf issues: implement our own serialization/deserialization solution for the guest/host memory interactions.